This is Part 2 of the series on Body Image and Sexual Functioning. If you have not read the first part, do so here.

 - The positive body image of women had a positive effect on their sexual function.

-- Women who were overweight and obese based on BMI had poorer body image, but weight had no effect on a woman’s sexual function.
+- Women who were overweight and obese based on BMI had poorer body image, but the weight had no effect on a woman’s sexual function.

 How you see yourself is more important than what you look like.

 Speaking on behalf of men, Caleb points out two things at play here.
-One is that husbands appreciate their wife’s self care, but the second is that they don’t need their wife to have the perfect body.
+One is that husbands appreciate their wife’s self-care, but the second is that they don’t need their wife to have the perfect body.
 It is valuable to bring the best version of ourselves (both husband and wife) to the marriage, but what is most important is the connection and love that we have.

 In the context of sexual intimacy, what a husband wants is for his wife not to be able to get enough of him.
-To quote Caleb, “You, coming at me hungry, is more important by FAR than you coming at me with a perfect body.
+To quote Caleb, “You, coming at me hungrily, is more important by FAR than you coming at me with a perfect body.
 It’s not even on the same scale, in fact.
 I just want to be wanted.”

 Other Christian bloggers and podcasters are saying the same thing – you don’t need to buy into the unrealistic standards that are out there.